TotallyInformation/node-red-contrib-uibuilder/README.md

 3) double click on the uibuilder node,
 4) click on the web page url.

-That will show you a simple page that makes use of [VueJS](https://github.com/vuejs/vue#readme) and [bootstrap-vue](https://bootstrap-vue.js.org/).
-It shows the messages being sent and recieved and has a button that inrements a counter while sending the updated count back to Node-RED.
+That will show you a simple page that will show you a formatted view of any msg send from Node-RED into the node.
+No additional libraries or frameworks are needed for that & the only dependencies are to load the `uibuilderfe.js` library, start the library using `uibuilder.start()` and then create a listener for incoming messages.

 ### 2.3.
 Edit the source files